One-day courses in 2020

 - Interventions to address adverse childhood experiences (ACEs)

 - The Family Assessment

-The courses will be run in Birmingham, London and York in 2020, summary details of each course are set out below.
+The courses will be run in Birmingham and London in 2020, summary details of each course are set out below.

 The Safeguarding Children Assessment and Analysis Framework (SAAF)

 For experienced professionals with responsibility for making or contributing to assessments of children and families where there are ongoing safeguarding concerns, including staff in children’s social care, health and education, expert witnesses, children’s guardians and independent social workers.
 The course will cover using the Safeguarding Assessment and Analysis Framework (SAAF), and is designed to assist professionals to make evidence-based assessments, decisions and plans in complex cases, including at child protection, pre-proceedings and court work stages.
 Participants will receive a SAAF user guide and a licence to use it in their practice.

 For practitioners who work with children, young people and their families to support and enhance the quality of their direct work.
 Participants will be trained on using two interventions guides from the Hope for Children and Families (HfCF) series which are Modifying abusive and neglectful parenting and Working with children and young people: Addressing emotional and traumatic responses.